 Acts 20:36

-When he had said this, he knelt down with all of them and prayed.
+When Paul had finished speaking, he knelt down with all of them and prayed.

 When he had finished speaking, he knelt and prayed with them.